matthewfranglen/category-set-graph/README.md

 i.e. it maps an object in category X to a list of objects in category Set.
 The definition of a functor does not support this.

+## Family of Sets

+So I have to map to a single set.
+A set can contain other sets, so instead my functor can map to such a set.
+Google leads me to believe this is described as a [Family of sets](https://en.wikipedia.org/wiki/Family_of_sets).

+So I can have my mapping from category X to a collection of sets.

 ## Definitions